donedgardo/blog/content/blog/tdd-in-rust-game-engine-bevy.md

 I've been learning the programming language Rust since last year when I did my final Clean Coders Apprenticeship
-exercise: Learn one new language and implement the Tic Tac Toe game with unbeatable AI using test-driven development ( TDD), all in one week. [link here] It was an incredible learning experience, and since then, I've been experimenting with applying various disciplines like TDD, continuous integration, and deployment to the game development workflow.
+exercise: Learn one new language and implement the Tic Tac Toe game with unbeatable AI using test-driven development ( TDD), all in one week [link here].
+It was an incredible learning experience, and since then, I've been experimenting with applying various disciplines like TDD, continuous integration, and deployment to the game development workflow.

 From what I've learned trying out different popular game engines like Unity, Unreal Engine, and Godot, the game